 Ending Veteran homelessness is a top national priority for VA.
 In collaboration with the United States Interagency Council on Homelessness, U.S. Department of Housing and Urban Development (HUD), U.S. Department of Labor, and other federal, state, local, and nonprofit partners, VA has undertaken an unprecedented campaign to make sure every Veteran has permanent housing.
-This campaign has led to great progress; according to results of the annual Point-in-Time Count, homelessness among Veterans decreased by nearly 50 percent between 2010 and 2018.
-In addition, three states and more than 70 local areas have effectively ended homelessness among Veterans.
-Lastly, since 2010, more than 700,000 Veterans and their families have been permanently housed or prevented from becoming homeless.
+This campaign has led to great progress; according to results of the annual Point-in-Time Count, homelessness among Veterans decreased by 50 percent between 2010 and 2020.
+In addition, three states and more than 80 local areas have effectively ended homelessness among Veterans.
+Lastly, since 2010, more than 850,000 Veterans and their families have been permanently housed or prevented from becoming homeless.

 Most people with acceptable options for permanent housing do not choose homelessness.
 Persuading some Veterans to move from the streets into housing takes time and persistent engagement by caring, trained professionals.
 Outreach workers across the country already know many of these Veterans and work to earn their trust.
 Thanks to their efforts and best practice approaches such as Housing First, the number of unsheltered Veterans is diminishing.
-Not every community will achieve the goal of ending Veteran homelessness at the same time, but we’re not going to rest until every Veteran has a place to call home.
+Not every community will end Veteran homelessness at the same time, but we're not going to rest until every Veteran has a place to call home.

 Even after we have ended homelessness among Veterans, some of them may experience a housing crisis and face the possibility of homelessness.
 We can prevent homelessness among Veterans by identifying those most at risk and quickly connecting them with programs that provide temporary financial assistance and access to housing solutions, health care, employment assistance, and other supportive services that can help them avoid homelessness.